 Q4 is approaching and you’ve been tasked with analyzing the success of every initiative your brand has executed throughout the year.
 Working with a range of internal and external partners, your biggest challenge now lies in calculating the ROI of each initiative.
 Your end goal is clear – use this year’s insights to update your strategy and deploy your marketing spend more effectively in the next year.
+To that end, its critical to evaluate your copay program metrics before moving into the planning phase.

 No matter the initiative, there is one market dynamic that impacts them all: payers are increasingly shifting the cost burden onto patients.
-As a result, your copay program has grown from being just another tactic into a key element of your access strategy, an indispensable tool for sales reps, and one of the biggest line items on your budget.
+As a result, your copay program has grown from being just another tactic into a key element of your patient access strategies, an indispensable tool for sales reps, and one of the biggest line items on your budget.

 Yet, with all the focus on tactical and strategic planning, is it possible that you do not fully understand the ROI of your copay program?
 If you aren’t assessing your program with the same rigor as the rest of your business, it’s likely you are spending more than you are earning.

 - Patient Abandonment: At its core, the objective of any copay program is to ensure a patient doesn’t walk away from the pharmacy without a script because of cost.
-As you assess the effectiveness of your copay program, it’s imperative to look not just at the average abandonment rate, but also at the impact the program had on individual patient behavior.
+As you assess the health of your copay program metrics, it’s imperative to look not just at the average abandonment rate, but also at the impact the program had on individual patient behavior.
 The change in potential abandonment for a patient bought down from $100 to $30 is going to be much larger than for a patient bought down from $40 to $30.

 - Patient Adherence: Another primary benefit of copay programs is that patients who participate are more adherent than those who do not.
 One reason for adherence is due to the patients’ lower copay responsibility.
 Another reason is that the patients are more engaged in their therapy.
 As you continue to assess a program’s success, it’s essential to understand and measure the additional adherence seen from each copay program.